 With work responsibilities more integrated into home life, it’s still important to be mindful of where those roles begin and end.
 Depending on your workload, you may not be able to start and stop work at guaranteed times each day, or prevent work interruptions during your free time.
 Be honest with your employer and yourself about what you can do (and when you can do it) and what’s expected.

-For some—those who have been laid off, who have seen their hours cut or whose own business has been affected—this lockdown is straining budgets without a clear end in sight.
+For some—those who have been laid off, who have seen their hours cut or whose own business has been affected—continued restrictions are straining budgets without a clear end in sight.

 For others, however, staying home for so many weeks can save money (gas, car maintenance, restaurant meals, etc.).
 If you’d previously set a monthly budget, go through any recent income and expense changes to calculate how much your current situation is saving or costing you.
 If you can, experts recommend maintaining an emergency account that can cover 3 to 6 months of living expenses.